Hanpei123/data-science-learning/week 3-4/week3_exercise_HZ.md

 ## Question 2
 #### Bayes Classifier and Discriminant Function Maximization

 The Bayes classifier is a fundamental concept in statistical classification that assigns an observation to the class with the highest posterior probability, given the observation.
-When the observations in the $k\$th class are assumed to be drawn from a normal distribution $N(\mu_k, \sigma^2)\$, with a common variance $\sigma^2\$ across classes but different means $\mu_k\$, the Bayes classifier can be shown to assign an observation to the class for which the discriminant function is maximized.
+When the observations in the $k\$ th class are assumed to be drawn from a normal distribution $N(\mu_k, \sigma^2)\$, with a common variance $\sigma^2\$ across classes but different means $\mu_k\$, the Bayes classifier can be shown to assign an observation to the class for which the discriminant function is maximized.

 #### Assumptions

-- Observations in the $k\$th class follow a normal distribution $N(\mu_k, \sigma^2)\$.
+- Observations in the $k\$ th class follow a normal distribution $N(\mu_k, \sigma^2)\$.
 - The prior probabilities of each class, $P(Y=k)\$, are known.

 #### Discriminant Function for Normal Distribution